Gordon Ramsay’s £13m London pub taken over by squatters

 A group of squatters locked themselves inside the hotel and gastropub on Wednesday and have since boarded up the windows.

-Squatters have taken over a Gordon Ramsay pub in London which is currently up for sale with a guide price of £13 million.
+Squatters have taken over a Gordon Ramsay pub in London which is currently up for sale for £13 million.

-A group of at least six squatters locked themselves inside the Grade II-listed York & Albany hotel and gastropub situated just outside Regent’s Park, boarding up the windows and putting up a “legal warning” defending their takeover, the Sun reported.
+A group of at least six squatters locked themselves inside the Grade II-listed York & Albany gastropub, which is just outside Regent’s Park, boarding up the windows and putting up a “legal warning” defending their takeover, the Sun reported.

 In photographs taken before the windows had been further boarded up, a squatter could be seen sleeping on a sofa in the bar, surrounded by litter.